 Who We Are

-CIPS is the national professional organization of the independent societies of the International Psychoanalytic Association (IPA) in the United States.
+The Confederation of Independent Psychoanalytic Societies is the national professional organization of the independent societies of the International Psychoanalytic Association (IPA) in the United States.
 CIPS is composed of six psychoanalytic groups in the United States and a Direct Member Society for IPA analysts at other psychoanalytic institutes who wish to be members of CIPS:

 - The Contemporary Freudian Society (CFS)